preclinical-imaging/documentation/docs/source/usage.rst

 - XNAT accepts DICOM files and creates subjects per data in the DICOM files (assuming subjects do not already exist)
 - External software can invoke the XNAT REST API to create a subject.

-We will focus on the first method on this page.
+We will discuss the first method on this page.
 Select New -> Subjects from the main menu.

 .. image:: ./pixi_create_subjects.png